adamsanaglo/pulp_deb/docs/enghub/pmctool/index.md

 - task: PipAuthenticate@1
   inputs:
     artifactFeeds: 'myproject/myfeed'
-- script: pip install "pmc-cli>0.0"
+- script: pip install pmc-cli
 ```

+If you run into installation problems, you can use "pip install -vvv pmc-cli" to help debug.
-If you encounter any problems, [reach out to the Azure Artifacts team for
+Also, you can [reach out to the Azure Artifacts team for
 help](https://eng.ms/docs/cloud-ai-platform/devdiv/one-engineering-system-1es/1es-docs/azure-artifacts/office-hours).

 ### Installing directly